Semicolonstartingtexts/conversationhubstandards/standards.md

 Set my app preference for semicolon starting SMS texts… followed by an app will designate where the server should look for the user’s semicolon starting SMS texts on the user’s phone and set a preference for the app to be where the system should look for semicolon starting SMS texts for and by the users by stacking the user on the preference, the server won’t send empty messages and the user notices a message is required if an attempt to do so is initiated

-If the intended user for the effects applicable of the semicolon starting SMS text as well as the sending user and the intended recipient users or users of the semicolon starting SMS text have set an app preference for semicolon starting SMS texts with the set my app preference for semicolon starting SMS texts system command, the system will make their semicolon starting SMS texts in the app on their phone’s intentioned phrases, and if the semicolon starting SMS text has applications of the effects applicable intended for more users than the user, the semicolon starting SMS text must be kept on the user’s involved in the applicable effects’ own phone in the app which the user involved in the effects applicable has set as their preference for semicolon starting SMS texts, have been read in entirety by a user which is involved in the effects applicable in the user’s interactions with the user and with other users in the mapping while the user is in the mapping to have effects applicable in the user’s interactions with the user’s own self and with the other users in the mapping, if the mapping provisions permit, however, the application of the effects applicable must stay within the limits of restrictions of the consent criteria of intentioned phrases for the user’s involved in the applicable effects to have effects applied for the user which would be involved in the the application of the effects applicable, the semicolon starting SMS text relevant must have been kept on the phone after reading in entirety by the user which is the intended recipient of the semicolon starting SMS text for at least 60,000 milliseconds to apply to the users involved with the semicolon starting SMS text’s effects applicable individually and respectively, but also limited to the set of users matching the consent criteria of stacking, and in interactions with other system talk, semicolon starting SMS texts hold a lower priority to system talk
+If the intended user for the effects applicable of the semicolon starting SMS text as well as the sending user and the intended recipient users or users of the semicolon starting SMS text have set an app preference for semicolon starting SMS texts with the set my app preference for semicolon starting SMS texts system command, the system will make their semicolon starting SMS texts in the app on their phone’s intentions, and if the semicolon starting SMS text has applications of the effects applicable intended for more users than the user, the semicolon starting SMS text must be kept on the user’s involved in the applicable effects’ own phone in the app which the user involved in the effects applicable has set as their preference for semicolon starting SMS texts, have been read in entirety by a user which is involved in the effects applicable in the user’s interactions with the user and with other users in the mapping while the user is in the mapping to have effects applicable in the user’s interactions with the user’s own self and with the other users in the mapping, if the mapping provisions permit, however, the application of the effects applicable must stay within the limits of restrictions of the consent criteria of intentions for the user’s involved in the applicable effects to have effects applied for the user which would be involved in the the application of the effects applicable, the semicolon starting SMS text relevant must have been kept on the phone after reading in entirety by the user which is the intended recipient of the semicolon starting SMS text for at least 60,000 milliseconds to apply to the users involved with the semicolon starting SMS text’s effects applicable individually and respectively, but also limited to the set of users matching the consent criteria of stacking, and in interactions with other system talk, semicolon starting SMS texts hold a lower priority to system talk